Quantcast

 INFLATION REDUCTION ACT

-To address the increasing burden of energy costs on American households, the IRA includes measures to promote energy affordability.
-It aims to provide financial assistance to low-income families, seniors, and vulnerable communities struggling with rising energy bills.
-Additionally, the act emphasizes the importance of energy efficiency programs and incentivizes the adoption of energy-saving technologies, which can help reduce energy consumption and lower utility expenses for consumers.
+To address the increasing burden of energy costs on American households, the IRA provides tax credits to promote energy affordability.
+It aims to provide financial assistance to low-income families, seniors, and vulnerable communities struggling with rising energy bills by subsidizing home energy upgrades.
+To date, 3.4 million American households have claimed these tax credits, saving an estimated $8 billion on home repairs and energy upgrades.

 Is the IRA only about climate protection?